chrishuf/Mimimatch/README.md

 mimimatch is an experimental tool, to match two macbeth charts towards each other and creating a fusion node setup ready to be copy pasted in blackmagic fusion

-The idea behind this is, to skip any color normalisation and directly match two sources directly to each other.
+The idea behind this is, to skip any color normalisation.

 more info can be found at:
 https://www.splotchdog.com/index.php?option=com_content&view=article&id=143&Itemid=171